Mobile Menu

 Next, as we progress through the unit, we work on strategies to eliminate wordiness.

 We also examine characterization, along with diction and literary devices.
-I’m happy to share this activity I’ve had for what feels like forever.
+I’m happy to share I’ve had for what feels like forever.
 Feel free to make a copy for your next fiction writing unit.

 Additional Thoughts on Writing Short